ivandustin/seeds/README.md

 ###### John 3:16

-For GOD loved the world in this way: He gave His only begotten Son, so that all who believe in Him will not perish, but have eternal life.
+For GOD loved the world in this way:

+He gave His only begotten Son.

+So that all who believe in Him will not perish, but have eternal life.

 ###### John 6:35